RedWilly/Pump-UI/README.md

 ### 🚀 Looking to build a platform like Pump.fun?

 I've made the UI open-source, but the backend and smart contract are closed-source.
 If you're interested in creating a full-fledged Pump.fun-like platform, let's collaborate!
-Contact me for more details.
+[Contact me on Telegram](https://t.me/rink3y) (RedWilly) for more details.